All Products

 Note

 3. Verify that security group authorization is configured.
-If the service source is an ACK service, you must authorize the security group of the container cluster.
-For more information, see Configure security group rules.
+For ACK services, authorize the container cluster's security group as described in Configure security group rules.

-4. If the IP address of the unhealthy instance is an Internet IP address, verify that an Internet NAT gateway is enabled for the VPC where the gateway is located.
+4. If the unhealthy instance uses a public IP address, verify that a public NAT gateway is enabled for the gateway's VPC.